Funso Aiyejina: Writing and editorial work

 He won the Association of Nigerian Authors' Poetry Prize in 1989 for his first book of poetry, A Letter to Lynda and Other Poems (1988).
 His first book of fiction, The Legend of the Rockhills and Other Stories (1999), won Best First Book (Africa), Commonwealth Writers' Prize, 2000.
 Reviewing his 2004 poetry collection, I, The Supreme and Other Poems, Jennifer Rahim stated: "All of Aiyejina's books to date demonstrate a concentrated interest with the historical, cultural and political life of Africa, particularly his native Nigeria.
 What is also evident is an emerging engagement with the continent's expanded diaspora.
 His writing, in other words, manifests a blossoming black diasporic poetics....
 As outsider/insider to the Caribbean landscape and culture, he is awed by the miracle of African cultural survival and transformation."

-He is a widely published critic on African and West Indian literature and culture.
+He was a widely published critic on African and West Indian literature and culture.
 He is particularly notable for his work on the writing of Earl Lovelace, having been the editor of A Place in the World: Essays and Tributes in Honour of Earl Lovelace @ 70 (2008) and of Earl Lovelace: Growing in the Dark (Selected Essays) (2003), as well as author of the 2017 biography Earl Lovelace (University of the West Indies Press).
+He worked as an editor for UWI Press for many years.

-Aiyejina is also the editor of Self-Portrait: Interviews with Ten West Indian Writers and Two Critics (2003) and co-editor (with Paula Morgan) of Caribbean Literature in a Global Context (2006).
+Aiyejina was also the editor of Self-Portrait: Interviews with Ten West Indian Writers and Two Critics (2003) and co-editor (with Paula Morgan) of Caribbean Literature in a Global Context (2006).
 His play The Character Who Walked Out On His Author has been performed in Trinidad and Tobago, Jamaica and Nigeria.